valstekt/opensource-automobile-system-design/README.md

 An open source initiative to assist in the design the system for various classes of automobiles

+# The Goal: To make the building of an automobile easier for everyone.
+More the makers, lesser the prices.
+Nevertheless, quality has greater focus giving the makers wider industry choices.

 ![Design your Vehicle](https://valstekt.com/assets/public_docs/automobiles/DesignYourVehicle1.png)

 # The process: